mariodmpereira/mariodmpereira.github.io/docs/jekyll/03-customising-just-the-docs copy.md

 ## Side Navigation
 ### Hide Pages

 You probably noticed that after the last step, the ``Home`` navigation appeared on the side navigation.
-That's because {{ site.data.bolded.just_the_docs }} searches everywhere on the project for any markdown file inside a {{ site.data.bolded.front_matter }} section for a `title`, and considers it as part of the side navigation.
+That's because {{ site.data.bolded.just_the_docs }} searches on the project for any markdown file inside a {{ site.data.bolded.front_matter }} section for a `title`, and considers it as part of the side navigation.

 If you want to hide it from the side navigation you can add this extra line `nav_exclude: true`.